 Where to Go to Photograph

-Bird rescue and recovery nature centers and zoos are excellent sites for getting close-ups that would be impossible in the wild.
+Join a photo club, Audubon, or birding group.
+Get wild in the wild, and also check out bird rescue and recovery nature centers and zoos.
+They are productive settings for practicing close-ups that would be impossible in the wild.

 Walk around.
 Move your tripod and camera to get closer to where birds are flying, nesting, hunting, bathing, mating or feeding.
 Think about the light, the form and line and move to vary these elements of your bird composition.
 For example, with color photography, front lighting may work for bird pictures, but in black and white photography, try to take advantage of side lighting and back-lighting.
 Be in the light path, and the flight path.